-Being officially launched on 7 May 2009 at the Prague Eastern Partnership Summit, the initiative is governed by the principles of joint ownership, differentiation and conditionality.
-At the same time, common values, like democracy, rule of law, respect for human rights, as well as principles of market economy, sustainable development and good governance are at the basis of this partnership.
+The EaP initiative was launched on 7 May 2009 at the Prague Eastern Partnership Summit and is governed by principles of joint ownership, differentiation and conditionality.
+At the same time, common values, like democracy, rule of law, respect for human rights, as well as the principles of market economy, sustainable development and good governance are at the basis of this partnership.

-The Eastern Partnership fits into the extended cooperation format of the European Neighbourhood Policy, designed in the context of the 2004 EU enlargement, aiming at avoiding the creation of new dividing lines, as well as at bringing new neighbours from Eastern and Southern Europe closer to the political and economic level of the EU and sharing with them the EU’s system of values.
+The Eastern Partnership fits into the extended cooperation format of the European Neighbourhood Policy, designed in the context of the 2004 EU enlargement, aiming at avoiding the creation of new dividing lines, as well as at bringing the new Eastern and Southern neighbours of the EU closer to the political and economic level of the EU and sharing with them the EU’s system of values.

-The Eastern Partnership is a political instrument of the EU, which organises the cooperation framework with the partner states in two dimensions:
+The Eastern Partnership is a political instrument of the EU, which structures the cooperation with the partner states in two dimensions:

-- bilateral through signing and implementation of Association Agreements (AA), gradual establishment of deep and comprehensive free trade areas (AA / DCFTA) and visa liberalisation;
+bilateral (signing and implementation of association agreements, gradual establishment of deep and comprehensive free trade areas and visa liberalisation) and

 multilateral (activity of thematic platforms and regional assistance programmes).